Russia puts more strength behind ‘creeping’ Ukraine advance

 — The bodies of more than 1,300 civilians have been exhumed so far in Ukraine’s capital region following Russia’s military retreat from around Kyiv, Ukraine’s Interior Ministry reported Saturday.
 The bodies were sent to morgues for forensic examination, and some 200 of the victims have not been identified, ministry spokeswoman Alyona Matveyeva said.
 Since Russia’s withdrawal from the Kyiv region in early April, Ukrainian authorities have been collecting the dead, exhuming bodies from mass graves and working to document the killings and collect evidence for eventual war crimes investigations and possible prosecutions.

 — A Russian rocket hit an agricultural site Saturday in the Odesa region, wounding two people, according to a regional military chief.
+A Russian Defense Ministry spokesman said a missile attack destroyed a base of foreign mercenaries.
 Odesa is home to Ukraine’s largest seaport and therefore vital to the country’s ability to ship grain and other commodities.
-The rocket attack came hours after Ukraine’s foreign minister, Dmytro Kuleba, tweeted: “Ukraine is ready to create necessary conditions to resume exports from the port of Odesa.
+The rocket attack came hours after Kuleba, the foreign minister, tweeted: “Ukraine is ready to create necessary conditions to resume exports from the port of Odesa.
 The question is how to make sure that Russia doesn’t abuse the trade route to attack the city.”

 Varenytsia and Rosa reported from Sloviansk, Ukraine.